ibm-cloud-docs/citrix-netscaler-vpx/hsm-csr.md

 	Command Result : 0 (Success)
 	```

-	The command listed above uses the below syntax:
+	The command listed in the previous example uses the following syntax:

 	```
 	partition show -p <partition_name>
 	```

-2. Using the Certificate Management Utility (CMU) in VPX, create a key pair using the command shown below.
+2. Using the Certificate Management Utility (CMU) in VPX, create a key pair using the command shown in the following example.
 Once again, use the designated partition password.

 	```
 	root@IBMADC690867-s6dr# cmu gen -modulusBits=2048 -publicExponent=65537 -sign=T -verify=T -label=NSkey_s6dr